ucb-stat133/stat133-fall-2017/tutorials/02-intro-to-Rmd-files.md

 -   `date`
 -   `output`

 The *body* of the document is everything below the YAML header.
 It consists of a mix of narrative and R code.
-All the text that is narrative is written in a markup syntax called **Markdown**.
+All the text that is narrative is written in a markup syntax called **Markdown** (although you can also use LaTeX math notation).
 In turn, all the text that is code is written in R syntax inside *blocks of code*.

 There are two types of blocks of code: 1) **code chunks**, and 2) **inline code**.
 Code chunks are lines of text separated from any lines of narrative text.
 Inline code is code inserted within a line of narrative text .